Is your business facing a low retention rate?

 Market it to Customers

-Once you have set up your merchant account for recurring payments, you can let your clients know to use the services by enabling automated payments with a subscription payment button.
+Once you have set up your merchant account for recurring payments, you can let your clients know to use the services by enabling recurring charges with a subscription payment button on monthly basis.
 Send out an email to your customers to know that they can use repeat payments to ease the billing process and prevent failed payments.
 However, you need to know that the customers can always stop recurring payments for any reason at anytime.

 But, have you ever wondered what are the advantages of implementing recurring payments for small businesses?